- PhD, University of Missouri-Columbia, 2012

 - African American Art

 Dr. Castenell joined the faculty in the fall of 2015.
 Prior to coming to the Capstone, she taught at Alabama State University in Montgomery, Alabama; University of Missouri, Columbia; and University of Massachusetts Amherst.
 She teaches graduate and undergraduate courses in African American art.
 Her research focuses on African American art; portraiture; gender studies; representations of race and ethnicity in American visual culture; film history and theory; and cross-cultural contact.
 Her current book project is Creole Identity in the Art of the American South: Louisiana from the Colonial Era to Reconstruction, under contract with Routledge/Taylor & Francis.
+Dr. Castenell serves on the board of the journal Global Nineteenth-Century Studies published by Edinburgh University Press.

 - ARH 291: Special Topics in African American Art (The Black Arts Movement)